wheremyfoodat/Luma/readme.md

 int main() {
     const char* str = "Hello from PowerPC!";
-    PPCEmitter gen; // Creates an emitter object with a 64KB code buffer.
+    PPCEmitter <FixedSize> gen; // Creates an emitter object with a 64KB code buffer.
                                 //You can also specify the amount of memory you want in the constructor (if any), or do allocation yourself

-    auto code = (JITCallback) gen.getCurr(); // Get pointer to emitted code
+                                // Replace the "FixedSize" with "AutoGrow" to have your code buffer automatically grow when overflowing (note: slower and buggier) auto code = (JITCallback) gen.getCurr(); // Get pointer to emitted code

     // Emit the assembly for hello world